 When on duty, they felled trees, built roads and strengthened the fortifications at the federal facility.

 Meanwhile, back in Washington, D.C., the bean counters were busy tallying up the costs of a war now entering its second year.
 Deeming regimental bands an unnecessary expense in light of rising federal expenses, the U.S. Congress passed legislation on 17 July 1862 ordering that all such bands be promptly, but honorably mustered out.
 Signed into law by President Abraham Lincoln, the U.S. War Department effected this change via General Order 91, issued on 29 July 1862.
-As the musicians of Regimental Band, 47th Pennsylvania Volunteer Infantry packed and readied for their return home in early September 1862, the 47th’s Commanding Officer, Colonel Tilghman H. Good, expressed both disappointment and respect in a letter to the ensemble:
+As the musicians of Regimental Band, 47th Pennsylvania Volunteer Infantry packed and readied for their return home in early September 1862, the 47th’s commanding officer, Colonel Good, expressed both disappointment and respect in a letter to the ensemble:

 Headquarters 47th Regt.
 P.V.